-- a.
-Knowingly presents, or causes to be presented, a false or fraudulent claim for payment or approval to the Alabama Medicaid program. - b.
+a.
+Knowingly presents, or causes to be presented, a false or fraudulent claim for payment or approval to the Alabama Medicaid program.

+b.
 Knowingly makes, uses, or causes to be made or used, a false or fraudulent record or statement material to a false or fraudulent claim to the Alabama Medicaid program.

 - c.
-Knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the Alabama Medicaid program, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the Alabama Medicaid program. - 7 d.
-Conspires to commit a violation of paragraph a., 8 b., or c. - (2) No proof of specific intent to defraud is required under this section.
+Knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the Alabama Medicaid program, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the Alabama Medicaid program. - d.
+Has possession, custody, or control of property or money used or to be used by the Alabama Medicaid program and knowingly delivers, or causes to be delivered, less than all of such property or money. - e.
+Is authorized to make or deliver a document certifying receipt or property used, or to be used, by the Alabama Medicaid program and, intending to defraud the Alabama Medicaid program, makes or delivers the receipt without completely knowing that the information on the receipt is true. - f.
+Knowingly buys, or receives as a pledge of an obligation or debt, public property from an officer or employee of the Alabama Medicaid program who lawfully may not sell or pledge the property. - g.
+Conspires to commit a violation of paragraphs a. through f., inclusive. - (2) No proof of specific intent to defraud is required under this section.

-- (3) The court shall assess not less than two times the amount of damages which the state sustains because of the act of the person if it finds all of the following: - a.
+1 (3) The court shall assess not less than two times 2 the amount of damages which the state sustains because of the 3 act of the person if it finds all of the following:

+- a.
 The person committing the violation of this subsection furnished officials of the state responsible for investigating false claims violations with all information known to the person about the violation within 30 days after the date on which the defendant first obtained the information. - b.
 The person fully cooperated with any state investigation of the violation of this subsection. - c.
-At the time the person furnished the state with the information about the violation, no criminal prosecution, civil action, or administrative action had commenced with respect to the violation, and the person did not have actual knowledge of the existence of an investigation into the violation.

-(b) (1) A person who engages, has engaged, or proposes to engage in any act described by subsection (a) may be enjoined in any court of competent jurisdiction in an action brought by the Attorney General.
+At the time the person furnished the state with the information about the violation, no criminal prosecution, civil action, or administrative action had commenced with respect to the violation, and the person did not have actual knowledge of the existence of an investigation into the violation. - (b)(1) A person who engages, has engaged, or proposes to engage in any act described by subsection (a) may be enjoined in any court of competent jurisdiction in an action brought by the Attorney General. - (2) The action shall be brought in the name of the state and shall be granted if it is clearly shown that the state's rights are being violated by the person and the state will suffer immediate and irreparable injury, loss, or damage pending a final judgment in the action, or that the acts or omissions of the person will tend to render the final judgment ineffectual.

-- (2) The action shall be brought in the name of the state and shall be granted if it is clearly shown that the state's rights are being violated by the person and the state will suffer immediate and irreparable injury, loss, or damage pending a final judgment in the action, or that the acts or omissions of the person will tend to render such final judgment ineffectual. - (3) The court may make such orders or judgments, including the appointment of a receiver, as may be necessary to prevent any act described by subsection (a) by any person, or as may be necessary to restore to the Medicaid program any money or property, real or personal, which may have been acquired by means of the act.
+(3) The court may make orders or judgments, including the appointment of a receiver, as may be necessary to prevent any act described by subsection (a) by any person, or as may be necessary to restore to the Medicaid program any money or property, real or personal, which may have been acquired by means of the act.

 Section 4. (a) The Attorney General shall diligently investigate a violation of this act.
-If the Attorney General finds that a person has violated or is violating this act, he or she may bring a civil action under this section against the person.
+If the Attorney General finds that a person has violated, or is violating this act, he or she may bring a civil action under this section against the person.